Weak optimal transport with unnormalized kernels: Introduction

 where $\mathcal{Q}(\mu,\nu)$ denotes the set of all nonnegative kernels from $\X$ to $\Y$ such that $\mu q = \nu$, where as above $\mu q(dy) = \int q^x(dy)\,\mu(dx)$.

-\begin{rem}\ The same transport problem can be stated for measures $\mu$, $\nu$ with different masses.
+\begin{rem} \ The same transport problem can be stated for measures $\mu$, $\nu$ with different masses.
 It is not difficult to see that this unbalanced problem can be reduced to the one above simply by redefining the cost function.
-So in all the paper, we will stick to the balanced case. \end{rem}
+Hence, we reduce attention to the balanced case. \end{rem}

 The transport problem \eqref{eq:TPintro} has been introduced in \cite{CK21} with the following economic motivation.
 The space $\X$ represents firms' technologies in a given industry and the space $\Y$ represents workers' skills.
 The probability measures $\mu$ and $\nu$ represent the distributions of firms and of workers respectively.
-A firm of type $x\in \X$ that recruits a distribution of workers $m \in \mathcal {M}(\mathcal{\Y})$ produces output given by $-c(x,m)$.
+A firm of type $x\in \X$ which recruits a distribution of workers $m \in \mathcal {M}(\mathcal{\Y})$ produces output given by $-c(x,m)$.
 The problem \eqref{eq:TPintro} consists in maximizing total output in the industry over all possible assignments of workers to firms.
 More precisely, a nonnegative kernel $q \in \mathcal{Q}(\mu,\nu)$ represents a particular hiring policy, with $q^x(dy)$ giving the distribution of workers hired by firms of type $x \in \X$.
 The condition $\mu q=\nu$ expresses that all workers are employed.
 The mass $N(x):=q^x(\mathcal{\Y})$ represents the total number of workers hired by a firm $x \in \X$, i.e., the size of firms with technology~$x$.
-Importantly, these firms' sizes are an outcome of the optimization process, whereas OT models restrict to \emph{probability} kernels and hence cannot accommodate this issue.
+Importantly, these firms' sizes are an outcome of the optimization process, whereas OT models restrict to \emph{probability} kernels and hence cannot accommodate this question.

 The main difficulty in dealing with the transport problem \eqref{eq:TPintro} is that, unlike Problem \eqref{eq:WOT}, assuming that the cost function is jointly lower semicontinuous and convex in its second variable is not enough to ensure existence of a minimizer.
-To obtain existence of a minimizer, one needs to introduce additional conditions : \begin{itemize} \item We will say that the cost function $c:\X \times \mathcal{M}(\Y) \to \R$ satisfies Assumption \eqref{eq:A-intro} if there exists a family of continuous functions $(a_k)_{k\geq0}$ on $\X$ and a family of continuous functions $(b_k)_{k\geq0}$ on $\X\times \Y$ such that
+To obtain existence of a minimizer, one needs to introduce additional conditions: \begin{itemize} \item We will say that the cost function $c:\X \times \mathcal{M}(\Y) \to \R$ satisfies Assumption \eqref{eq:A-intro} if there exists a family of continuous functions $(a_k)_{k\geq0}$ on $\X$ and a family of continuous functions $(b_k)_{k\geq0}$ on $\X\times \Y$ such that